redhat-cop/containers-quickstarts/README.md

 [![Build Status](https://prow-default.apps.ci-1.cop.rht-labs.com/badge.svg?jobs=cq-daily-master)](https://prow-default.apps.ci-1.cop.rht-labs.com/?job=cq-daily-master)
 [![License](https://img.shields.io/hexpm/l/plug.svg?maxAge=2592000)]()

-# Container Quickstarts by Red Hat's Community of Practice
+# Containers Quickstarts by Red Hat's Community of Practice

 This repository is meant to help bootstrap users of the OpenShift Container Platform to get started in building and using Source-to-Image to build applications to run in OpenShift.